TylerMutai/coding-challenges-solutions/figma-css-to-chakra-components/prompt.md

 Also, create components according to the attached comments above the CSS properties.
 Create the styles in a separate file from the component itself, and import them into the components.
 CODE ONLY.
 I REPEAT.
 DON'T EXPLAIN ANYTHING.
 JUST WRITE CODE.
+ALSO SHOW WHERE FILES ARE IMPORTED IF THERE'S COMPONENT RE-USE.
+Also, above every style definition, include JS docs. i.e if it's styles for chakra's 'Flex' include 'FlexProps' in the js doc.
+Pixels should be whole numbers.
 If components appear similar, apply re-using of styles and/or components.
 Make your code clean, modular and non-repetitive.